~ 8 MIN READ

 Considering PHAB accreditation?
 Get a brief overview of the process to learn what’s in store for you with this on-going performance improvement effort.

 Most healthcare organizations pursue accreditation of one form or another.
 The types of accreditation vary by healthcare sector, but by and large, the process centers on an in-depth performance review.
 It’s not easy—and it’s not something a facility can do once and be done.
-Accreditation is a commitment to ongoing performance improvement, as well as measuring and reporting on that improvement to retain accreditation status.
+Accreditation is a commitment to ongoing strategic planning and performance improvement, as well as measuring and reporting on that improvement to retain accreditation status.

 In this article, we’re focusing on the public sector and the Public Health Accreditation Board (PHAB) accreditation process.
 This brief overview can help your organization learn more about what PHAB has in store for you.